Hovakimyannn/AnGo/docs/DEPLOYMENT.md

 ### Notes
 - `public/uploads/*` is **ephemeral** on most container platforms.
 For persistent uploads, use object storage (S3/R2/etc).
+- SendGrid requires a **verified sender** (Single Sender Verification or Domain Authentication).
+If not verified, SendGrid may reject emails.

 ## 1) Install PHP dependencies (no dev)